 A philosopher and Catholic social innovator, Jean Vanier is one of the great elders in our world today.
 The L’Arche movement, which he founded, centers around people with mental disabilities.
 The dozens of L’Arche communities around the world have become places of pilgrimage and are transformative for those involved and for the world around them.
 He has devoted his life to the practical application of Christianity’s most paradoxical teachings — that there’s power in humility, strength in weakness, and light in the darkness of human existence.

-Jean Vanier is a philosopher and the founder of L’Arche.
-He lives full-time in the original community in Trosly-Breuil, France.
-He’s also the recipient of the 2015 Templeton Prize.
-His books include Befriending the Stranger, An Ark for the Poor, and A Cry is Heard: My Path to Peace.
+Jean Vanier was a philosopher and the founder of L'Arche.
+He was also the recipient of the 2015 Templeton Prize.
+His books included Befriending the Stranger, An Ark for the Poor, and A Cry Is Heard: My Path to Peace.
+He died on May 7, 2019.

 This interview is edited and produced with music and other features in the On Being episode “Jean Vanier — The Wisdom of Tenderness.”
 Find more at onbeing.org.